Hatfield–McCoy feud: In the modern era

-On September 24, 2024, following a shooting on Interstate 75 in Kentucky, the body of the shooter, Joseph Couch was discovered by Fred and Sheila McCoy, who run a museum in Liberty about the feud, the couple found the body while streaming on YouTube.
+On September 24, 2024, following a shooting on Interstate 75 in Kentucky, the body of the shooter, Joseph Couch was discovered by Fred and Sheila McCoy, who run a museum in Liberty about the feud, and found the body while streaming on YouTube.
 Fred is related to both the Hatfield and McCoy families.

-Media
+In popular culture

 Film

 The 1923 Buster Keaton comedy Our Hospitality centers on the "Canfield–McKay feud," a fictionalized version of the Hatfield–McCoy feud.

 The 1938 Merrie Melodies cartoon A Feud There Was depicts a feud between two backwoods families, called the Weavers and the McCoys.
 It features Elmer Fudd (an early version before he became a hunter) - trying to put an end to the feuding between the two hillbilly clans.

-The 1939 Max Fleischer cartoon Musical Mountaineers has Betty Boop wander into the territory of the Peters family who are at war with the Hatfields.
+The 1939 Max Fleischer cartoon Musical Mountaineers has Betty Boop wander into the territory of the Peters family, who are at war with the Hatfields.

-The 1943 Walter Lantz Swing Symphony cartoon Pass the Biscuits Mirandy! depicts the feud between the Foys and Bartons, basing off from the lyrics of a song of the same title.
+The 1943 Walter Lantz Swing Symphony cartoon Pass the Biscuits Mirandy! depicts the feud between the Foys and Bartons, based on the lyrics of a song of the same title.

 The 1946 Disney cartoon short The Martins and the Coys in Make Mine Music animated feature was another very thinly disguised caricature of the Hatfield–McCoy feud.

 In 1949, the Samuel Goldwyn feature film Roseanna McCoy told a fictionalized version of the romance between the title character, played by Joan Evans, and Johnse Hatfield, played by Farley Granger.

-The 1949 Screen Songs short "Comin' Round the Mountain" features another thinly disguised caricature of the Hatfield–McCoy feud, with cats (called "Catfields") and dogs ("McHounds") fighting each other, until a new school teacher arrives.
+The 1949 Screen Songs short "Comin' Round the Mountain" features another thinly disguised caricature of the Hatfield–McCoy feud, with cats (called "Catfields") and dogs ("McHounds") fighting each other until a new school teacher arrives.

 In 1950, Warner Bros. released a spoof of the Hatfield–McCoy feud titled Hillbilly Hare, featuring Bugs Bunny interacting with members of the "Martin family", obviously a reference to a family in the other famous Kentucky feud, the Rowan County War who had been feuding with the "Coy family".
 When Bugs Bunny is asked, "Be y'all a Martin or be y'all a Coy rabbit?", Bugs answers, "Well, my friends say I'm very coy!" and laughs.
 The Martin brothers chase Bugs for the rest of the short and are outwitted by him at every turn.

 The 1951 Abbott and Costello feature Comin' Round the Mountain features a feud between the Winfields and McCoys.

+A 1960 Woody Woodpecker cartoon "Ozark Lark", directed by Paul J. Smith, shows Woody riling up "the Last Martin" by wandering into "Coy's Cabin" and accidentally shooting Marin with the last Coy's shotgun.